chef/automate/components/docs-chef-io/content/automate/managed_services.md

     ]
   }
   ```
+- Create a policy with the json as given below:
+  - Replace the **iam:PassRole** resource with your snapshot role arn created above and replace the **es:ESHttpPut** resource with your opensearch domain arn value with `/*` in the end:

+    ```json
+    {
+      "Version": "2012-10-17",
+      "Statement": [
+        {
+          "Effect": "Allow",
+          "Action": "iam:PassRole",
+          "Resource": "arn:aws:iam::123456789012:role/TheSnapshotRole" // ARN of IAM role i.e. TheSnapshotRole
+        },
+        {
+          "Effect": "Allow",
+          "Action": "es:ESHttpPut",
+          "Resource": "arn:aws:es:region:123456789012:domain/domain-name/*" // ARN of opensearch domain }
+      ]
+    }
+    ```
+- Now edit your snapshot role `TheSnapshotRole` and attach this newly created policy.
-- Create an IAM user and attach the above permission policies, which are added for `TheSnapshotRole`.
+- Create an IAM user and attach the above permission policy, which are added for `TheSnapshotRole`.
 Save the security credentials for this IAM user for S3 backup/restore.
-- Map the snapshot role in OpenSearch Dashboards. \
+- Map the snapshot role in OpenSearch Dashboards.
-  Fine-grained access control introduces an additional step when registering a repository.
-Even if you use HTTP basic authentication for other purposes, map the `manage_snapshots` role to your IAM user or role with `iam:PassRole` permissions to pass `TheSnapshotRole`.

-  1. Navigate to the OpenSearch Dashboards plugin for your OpenSearch Service domain.
-You can find the Dashboards endpoint on your domain dashboard on the OpenSearch Service console.
+  1. Navigate to the OpenSearch Dashboards url from the OpenSearch Service console.
-  1. From the main menu, choose *Security*, *Roles*, and select the `manage_snapshots` role.
+  1. From the OpenSearch Dashboards, navigate to *Security* in the main menu and choose *Roles*, and then select the `manage_snapshots` role.
-  1. Choose Mapped users, and Manage mapping.
+  1. Choose Mapped users, and select Manage mapping.
-  1. Add the domain ARN of the user and role that has permissions to pass `TheSnapshotRole`.
+  1. Add the domain ARN of the user and role that has permissions to pass the newly created `TheSnapshotRole`.
 Put user ARNs under Users and role ARNs under Backend roles.

       ```bash
       arn:aws:iam::123456789123:user/user-name